godfrey-creat/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints  all the numbers of base 16
+ program that prints all possible combinationa of single-digit